instadeepai/marl-eval/README.md

 </h2>

 ## Welcome to MARL-eval 🧪
-A repo for simplifying and standardising the statistical aggregation and plotting of cooperative multi-agent reinforcement learning experimental data.
+`marl-eval` is an open source Python package for simplifying and standardising the statistical aggregation and plotting of cooperative multi-agent reinforcement learning experimental data.

 This repo is the official implementation of the data aggregation guideline proposed in the paper titled _Towards a Standardised Performance Evaluation Protocol for Cooperative MARL_ by [Gorsane et al. (2022)](https://arxiv.org/abs/2209.10485) published at the 36th Conference on Neural Information Processing Systems.